Worship Services & Bible Study

 Vermillion Food Pantry:

-Did you know that the VFP has gone without jelly on the shelves for SIX MONTHS?
-Consider picking up a jar of jelly and/or peanut butter and leaving it in the donation bin found in the front entryway.
+The Vermillion Food Pantry wish for February is pasta.
+Consider picking up a box or two of pasta and leaving it in the donation bin found in the front entryway.

 If you have an announcement you would like included in the bulletin, please email them to (email.lcmsvermillion.org).
 You may also leave a note in the church office or share them with Pastor Albers.
 Please have announcements turned in by Thursday afternoon.